lealre/fastapi-testcontainer-asyncpg/docs/index.md

 ![image.svg](image.svg)

-When I first learned about [testcontainers](https://testcontainers.com/){:target="\_blank"}, I wanted to know how to integrate it with [`asyncpg`](https://magicstack.github.io/asyncpg/current/){:target="\_blank"}, an asynchronous driver for PostgreSQL.
-At first look, I came across [this text](https://www.linkedin.com/pulse/utilizando-testcontainers-fastapi-guilherme-de-carvalho-carneiro-9cmlf/){:target="\_blank"} from [Guilherme](https://www.linkedin.com/in/guilhermecarvalho/){:target="\_blank"}, who worked on it instantly.
-Based on that, I decided to write this simple repository with an example application.
+When I first got to know about [testcontainers](https://testcontainers.com/){:target="\_blank"}, I wanted to learn how to integrate it with [`asyncpg`](https://magicstack.github.io/asyncpg/current/){:target="\_blank"}, an asynchronous driver for PostgreSQL, for testing asynchronous routes in FastAPI.
+In an initial reference search, I found [this article](https://www.linkedin.com/pulse/utilizando-testcontainers-fastapi-guilherme-de-carvalho-carneiro-9cmlf/){:target="\_blank"} by [Guilherme](https://www.linkedin.com/in/guilhermecarvalho/){:target="\_blank"}, and based on his article, I decided to write this example application.

 You can check the complete repository [here](https://github.com/lealre/fastapi-testcontainer-asyncpg){:target="\_blank"}.

-TL;DR: The full `conftest.py` setup is available [here](Add link here).
+TL;DR: The full `conftest.py` setup is available [here](#final-version-of-test-fixtures).

 ## Testcontainers

 Testcontainers is an open-source library for providing lightweight instances of anything that can run in a Docker container.
-It was originally implemented for .NET, Go, Java, and Node.js, but it was extended to other programming languages through community projects, including Python: [testcontainer-python docs](https://testcontainers-python.readthedocs.io/en/latest/){:target="\_blank"}.
+It was originally implemented for .NET, Go, Java, and Node.js but has since been extended to other programming languages through community projects, including Python: [testcontainer-python](https://testcontainers-python.readthedocs.io/en/latest/){:target="\_blank"}.

-Below is the documentation example of how to use an instance of PostgreSQL, which uses [`psycopg2`](https://github.com/psycopg/psycopg2){:target="\_blank"} as the default driver.
+Below is a documentation example of how to use an instance of PostgreSQL, which uses [`psycopg2`](https://github.com/psycopg/psycopg2){:target="\_blank"} as the default driver.

 ```py
 >>> from testcontainers.postgres import PostgresContainer